 It is, of course, a report dated from quite some time ago.
 Thus, the idea may have been “archived” or put on hold for indeterminate time or even definitely, especially given the other projects the author developed within the Ice and Fire universe.

 After a voyage through Roman and Westerosi histories, many of George R. R. Martin inspirations for his magnum opus become quite clear.
-Certainly the lives are not always very parallel, and in many situations the historical references are subverted or superficial.
-Furthermore, many coincidental cases may fall under generic tropes, figures and resources in literature.
-Martin has declared the following about the use of real world elements in his work:
+Certainly, the lives are not always truly parallel, and in many situations, the historical references are subverted or merely superficial.
+Furthermore, many coincidental cases may fall under the territory of generic tropes, figures, and resources in literature, and it’s entirely possible that Martin has not even consciously written some (or most) of them as direct references.
+The author has declared the following about the use of real-world elements in his work:

 Yes, I mean you can do one-for-one conversions of the real-world to fantasy, but if you’re going to do one-for-one, you might as well just write straight historical fiction.
 Why write about a character who’s exactly like Henry VIII?
 If you want to do that, then just write about Henry VIII.